Luifr/Grao-Challenge/README.md

     - This will run with the default configuration
   - `npm run invest`
     - With this command configurations will be read from `config/config.json`, be sure to get create it using the template: `config/config.json.template`
+  - `npm run report`
+    - See all reports that you have saved

+### Saving reports
+  - After runing `npm start` or `npm run invest` you will be asked to save the report, it will timeout in some seconds and wont be saved if not answered

 ### Configuration
   - initialValue: How much money you will start with